smartboxchannel/eON-INDOOR_CLIMATE_SENSOR_290-EFEKTALAB/README.md

 ### 4. Add support for devices of this project to the arduino-nRF5 library, the description is in the README.md file (https://github.com/smartboxchannel/EFEKTA-EINK290-TEMP-HUM-PRES-WEATHER-MINI-STATION-NRF52/blob/main/for_sandeepmistry_nRF5/README.md)

 ### 5. Add support for interrupts via gpiote, for this go to the ... packages \ sandeepmistry \ hardware \ nRF5 \ 0.7.0 \ cores \ nRF5 folder, and in the WInterrupts.c file, before the void GPIOTE_IRQHandler () function, add the line: \_\_attribute\_\_ ((weak ))

+### 6. Add the libraries in the archive () https://github.com/smartboxchannel/EFEKTA-EINK290-TEMP-HUM-PRES-WEATHER-MINI-STATION-NRF52/tree/main/CODE/Arduino/libraries  of this project to the libraries folder on your computer ( path: ...\Documents\Arduino\libraries )

+### 7. Create an EINK290_1 folder on your computer under the Arduino directory (Documents \ Arduino).
+Add the files of this project located in the Arduino section (https://github.com/smartboxchannel/EFEKTA-EINK290-TEMP-HUM-PRES-WEATHER-MINI-STATION-NRF52/tree/main/CODE/Arduino) to the created EINK290_1 folder

+### 8. Open the EINK290_1.ino file in the Arduino IDE program, go to the MyConfig.h tab and configure according to your board version and settings of your MySensors network.

+### 9. In the main menu of the Arduino IDE go to Tools-> Boards-> Nordic Semiconductors nRF5 Boards, in the list that opens, select the EFEKTA EINK290 nRF52832 board, EFEKTA EINK290 nRF52840, EFEKTA EINK290 nRF52840 PRO (depending on your device type).
+In the menu of the selected board, select the type of clock crystal (internal, external), also select the Reset: Enable item.

+### 10. Click on the icon - check and then download